permutationlock/libaven/README.md

     // body
 }
 ```

+Declaration attributes must occur before all other declaration specifiers,
+or after the declarator.

 In practice, most C files will already follow these rules.
 E.g.
 if the 80 column width requirement is removed, then